anushkabhagoliwal/anushkabhagoliwal/README.md

 📝 I actively post on [LinkedIn](https://linkedin.com/in/anushkabhagoliwal)

-👀 Ask me about React, NextJS, NodeJS, and APIs
+👀 Ask me about React, Java, IoT, and API

 📫You can reach me at anushkabhagoliwal@gmail.com